WiliamMelo01/EmpoweruCertificateMicroserviceLambda/README.md

 ## Usage

 The microservice uses an SQS queue as a trigger.
 When a message is published to the queue, the Lambda function is triggered, generating a certificate and sending it to the student's email.

+## Examples

+For examples of generated certificates, please refer to the [examples](./examples/) folder in the repository.

 ## TODO